alper/alpernl/content/posts/15737/index.md

   - /dingen/2019/09/15737/

 ---
-A couple of years ago, I remember seeing at IST airport advertisements for connecting flights to Erbil (Ø£Ø±Ø¨ÙŠÙ„â€Ž).
+A couple of years ago, I remember seeing at IST airport advertisements for connecting flights to Erbil (أربيل).
 The city seems to have continued growing and by now developed a vibrant nightlife.

 [https://www.playboy.com/read/nightlife-erbil-kurdistan](https://www.playboy.com/read/nightlife-erbil-kurdistan)